 - Facilities Management: Making sure all needed meeting and residence rooms were set up as requested was the job of “FM.”
 This team worked in partnership with Housekeeping to move and rearrange furniture in buildings throughout campus.
 FM also provided temporary keys and locks for rooms used by specialized units working from campus, such as the sex trafficking unit and an undercover group.
 The rooms needed to be accessible ONLY to law enforcement personnel so the locks were changed.

 - Food Services: The Super Bowl is given security rating by the U.S. Department of Homeland Security known as SEAR 1—essentially meaning that the same security protocols used for events such as the U.S. Presidential Inauguration are in place.
-NCU’s food service partner, Pioneer, served meals for hundreds of law enforcement personal and had to meet food safety and preparation standards equal to those used in serving food to the President of the United States.
+NCU’s food service partner, Pioneer, served meals for hundreds of law enforcement personnel and had to meet food safety and preparation standards equal to those used in serving food to the President of the United States.
 They worked with the FDA and Minnesota Department of Health to make sure all systems were in place to meet these standards.

 - Facility Events: Check-in procedures for law enforcement personnel staying on campus were coordinated by this team, who also ensured that each room had a welcome packet and information about who to contact for any needs during their stay.